 The following are five sites in the results that can be used for the comparison.

 A Formula for comparable valuation:

 Step 1: Add “won price” for all sites sold in the comparable listing:

 Step 2: Find the average price of comparable sites:

-In this particular case, I’d recommend dropping the highest and lowest priced sites that were sold to get a better valuation.
-If you drop the $9,000 and $1,500 sites, the comparable valuation is $2,700.
+In this particular case, I’d recommend dropping the highest priced site that was sold to get a better valuation as that top price was clearly a bit out of scope for the norm.
+If you drop the $138,000 site, the comparable valuation is $34,000.